lukin0110/docker-recipe-deploywebapp/README.md

 RUN /usr/local/bin/docker-entrypoint.sh upload docker-tmp-release
 ```

-This will upload the artifact to an S3 bucket *docker-tmp-release*
+This will create and upload the artifact to an S3 bucket
-(replace this with a bucket name of your own account).
+*docker-tmp-release* (replace this with a bucket name of your own
+account).

 It's kind of ugly to upload a file during the build process of the
 docker image.
 But this allows you to use the
 [automated builds](https://docs.docker.com/docker-hub/builds/)
-feature of docker hub to build the artifact when you push to the
+feature of docker hub to build and upload the artifact when you push to
-*git master*.
+the *master branch*.

 ### Production image

 The [production image](DockerfileNginx) is being build with the
 automated builds of docker hub as well.

-Snippet that downloads & extracts to artifact:
+Snippet that downloads and extracts the artifact:
 ```bash
 RUN mkdir -p /var/www \
     && cd /var/www \